How to Spot Fake Pokémon Cards (Fast!)

 Fake booster packs and booster boxes

-But it can’t be fake, I opened it straight from a pack!
+But it can’t be fake, I pulled it straight from a pack!

 There are fake packs.
 There are fake booster boxes, too.
 Most booster packs can be identified very quickly simply by checking the cut of the crimped ends.
 For more info on fake booster packs, we have a whole article to check out.
 How to Spot Fake Booster Packs.

-A less obvious fake is a card that, at first, will be perceived as real.
+A common fake is a card that, at first, will be perceived as real.
 These cards will have minor tells such as an incorrect holo pattern, unique font, spelling errors, or other small details.
 However, they won’t fool the average Pokémon card hobbyist.

 Here is a fake Pikachu EX card (left) compared to the authentic copy (right).